 3 Expected output

-The output will be a report on the results of the work conducted for each step above, together with one or more recommendations at appropriate times, either during the course of or at the conclusion of the cycle.
+The output will be a report on the results of the work conducted for each item studied, together with one or more recommendations at appropriate times, either during the course of or at the conclusion of the cycle.

+Consolidation and dissemination of information by organizing seminars and workshops allowing the sharing of best practices on the deployment of broadband infrastructure in rural and underserved areas.

 4 Timing